AdyGCode/SaaS-FED-Notes/session-05/S05-Exercises-and-Journal-Entry.md

 # Exercises

-Remember we use the bsh (git-bash) terminal for our command line work.
+Remember we use the bash (git-bash) terminal for our command line work.

 On Windows devices you will need to install and run the Windows Terminal application, then configure it to use the `git-bash` CLI.

 Useful links for this: